 Students for the Exploration and Development of Space is a club at the University of Arizona whose mission is to promote the virtues of space exploration

 The Society of Earth Science Students is an undergraduate volunteer-based club whose primary goal is the promotion of earth science within our student body and in the greater community.
 Our outreach program seeks to educate people of all ages in matters related to earth science: careers, student experience, research, and the actual scientific material itself.
 We are particularly involved in events where the focus is on exposing children (up through high school age) to the fun, exciting, and educational experience studying sciences can be, as exemplified in our involvement in programs such as the Tucson Gem and Mineral Show and the Tucson Festival of Books.
 We host guest speakers who talk about career opportunities, students who present their research, and outreach events to teach basic scientific concepts.
-If you are interested in SESS participating in an event or hearing about our broader mission as an Earth Science educational group, contact our Outreach Coordinator, Jessie McCraw at (916) 832-9380 and secondarily, our President, Andrew Cunningham at (520) 404-0688.
+If you are interested in SESS participating in an event or hearing about our broader mission as an Earth Science educational group, please contact us!

 We exist to bring environmentally conscious students of the University together in an effort to implement a means of harnessing solar energy as a power source for our residence hall, Posada San Pedro, in partnership with the faculty and staff of the University.